Konain-Raza/Javascript-/Learning ✨/01. Variables/README.md

 ## Introduction ✨

 In JavaScript, variables are containers used to store data.
 These variables can hold different types of data, such as numbers, strings, objects, and more.
-You declare a variable using the var, let, or const keywords, depending on the scope and mutability required.
+You declare a variable using the var, let, or const keywords, depending on the scope and mutability required.In simple terms variables are magic boxes or comtainers

 ## Variable Declarations 📝